damurka/khisr/cran-comments.md

-## Patch Resubmission (v1.0.4): Credential Validation Fix
+## Patch Resubmission

-This patch release addresses a credential validation issue identified on the r-oldrel-macos-x86_64 flavor during the previous submission.

-**Previously:**

-* The `khisr::khis_has_cred()` function only checked for credential presence, not validity.
-This posed a security risk as it could accept invalid credentials.

-**Changes:**

-* `khisr::khis_has_cred()` now rigorously validates credentials against the DHIS2 instance, ensuring only valid credentials are accepted.
-This significantly enhances security.
-* The `khisr::khis_cred()` function has been improved to include credential validation and set a profile property used by `khis_has_cred()` for verification.
+This patch release (v1.0.4) addresses issues identified in the **r-oldrel-macos-arm64**and **r-oldrel-macos-x86_64** flavours.
+In the previous version (v1.0.3), these flavours are evaluating code in `khisr.Rmd` vignette pages without a decryption key.
+To address this, an `eval` condition has been placed on each code block to explicitly enforce the requirement for a decryption key.

 ## R CMD check results